Fort Walton Beach, Crestview, and Okaloosa County Bond and Warrant Help

 An arrest warrant is also referred to as a capias.
 An arrest warrant may be issued against you if you were involved in an incident but weren’t arrested right away.
 Typically, this happens when the police need to continue their investigation before making a decision about whether to file charges.

 That brings up another issue.
 When the police are still investigating a case, often they will call the suspect and try to get them to give a statement.
-I do not recommend talking to the police about an open investigation without talking to me first.
+We do not recommend talking to the police about an open investigation without talking to us first.

-Either way, if you think there is even a chance that there is a warrant against you, call me and get some peace of mind.
-There is no charge for speaking with me and I would be happy to check whether you have a warrant.
+Either way, if you think there is even a chance that there is a warrant against you, call us and get some peace of mind.
+The call is free, and we would be happy to check whether you have a warrant.

 Don’t get picked up or arrested while you’re with your family, or at work.
-If you think you might have a warrant against you in Fort Walton Beach, Crestview, or anywhere in Okaloosa County, call me right away at (850) 243-6097 and let me help you.
+If you think you might have a warrant against you in Fort Walton Beach, Crestview, or anywhere in Okaloosa County, call Flaherty Defense Firm right away at (850) 243-6097 and let us help you.